100 Beautiful Kitchens To Inspire Your Next Reno

-When many people think of a red kitchen, a country kitchen comes to mind, complete with plaid valance and a rooster cookie jar.
-But this inspiring kitchen by Roselind Wilson Design shows us that red can absolutely complete a modern kitchen too.
+When many people think of red, a country kitchen comes to mind, complete with plaid valance and a rooster cookie jar.
+But this inspiring kitchen by Roselind Wilson Design shows us that red works for a modern kitchen too.
 With minimal lines and shiny cabinet fronts, it banishes all thoughts of roosters from our minds.

-Red is definitely a fun color for eclectic kitchens as well.
-Amazing Spaces’ choice of the bright lipstick red for these kitchen cabinets is a bright invitation to hang out and create together as a family.
+Red is a fun color for eclectic kitchens.
+Amazing Spaces’ choice of bright lipstick red for these kitchen cabinets is an invitation to hang out and create together as a family.

-Maybe you like red but you’re worried about putting it in your kitchen.
-Opt for a darker wine red instead.
-The backsplash in this Chai Design kitchen is just dark enough to feel chic and classy instead of bright and punchy.
+Maybe you like red, but you’re worried about putting it in your kitchen.
+Opt for a darker color instead.
+The backsplash in this Chai Design kitchen is dark enough to feel chic and classy instead of bright and punchy.

 34. Red and Black Kitchen

 Speaking of chic and classy, Rysso Peters knows how to take chic to the next level.
-This contemporary kitchen uses red and black to give your eyes a good contrast.
-It will make you feel like your kitchen is much more expensive than it is.
+This contemporary kitchen uses red and black for contrast.

 For a lighter look with the same eye drawing red, try this trick like Nissen Richards Studio.
-Paint the wall above your counter in your chosen shade of red and install sleek clear panels over top.
-You’ll get exactly the red you want in the modern style you want and still get the easy cleaning.
+Paint the wall above your counter in your chosen shade and install sleek clear panels over top.
+You’ll get a modern red backsplash that’s easy to clean.

-There’s just something about a Spanish styled kitchen that makes you want all those spicy nachos.
-These red cabinets in this Cheryl Ketner Interiors kitchen lay the foundation for the best Spanish styled kitchen you’ve ever seen.
+These red cabinets in this Cheryl Ketner Interiors kitchen lay the foundation for a well-designed Spanish-styled kitchen.
 Just add terra cotta.

-Of course, if the bright red doesn’t appeal to you, add a touch of purple to the paint for a deeper wine red color like these Harvey Jones Kitchen cabinets.
-Suddenly your kitchen will become the space for all your selfies.
+Of course, if the bright red doesn’t appeal to you, add a touch of purple to the paint for a deeper wine-red color like these Harvey Jones Kitchen cabinets.
+The deep colors add a dramatic flair to the space without feeling gaudy.

 39. Lipstick Red Appliances

-But we can’t leave out that red french country kitchen because it’s not all bad.
-The kitchen in this Johnson Berman lodge is the perfect mix of deep country red and natural wood tones.
-Just where you want to be, sipping hot chocolate on a snowy evening.
+We can’t leave out a red French country kitchen that offers the perfect amount of warmth.
+The kitchen in this Johnson Berman lodge is a mix of deep country red and natural wood tones.

 41. A Calming Green Kitchen

-Green, like blue, is a color many people gravitate to due to its calming properties.
-So if you are an experimental cook, painting your kitchen a lovely shade of green like this kitchen from Carlyn and Company Interiors and Design can help you relax while you’re working out the perfect cake.
+Many people gravitate to green because of its calming properties.
+So if you are an experimental cook, painting your kitchen a lovely shade of green like this one from Carlyn and Company Interiors and Design can help you relax while you’re working out the perfect cake.

 42. Balance Out a Busy Kitchen

-Rustic kitchens that contain a lot of natural textures like wood and stone can really benefit with a calming color to balance out the busyness.
-JKA Design infused this kitchen with a pale leafy green by giving the wood cabinets a once over, but only a once over so the wood grain still peeks through.
+Rustic kitchens that contain natural textures like wood and stone can benefit from a calming color.
+JKA Design infused this kitchen with a pale leafy green by giving the wood cabinets a once-over.

 45. Green Tinted Countertops

-If you’re really serious about marble, you’ll be thrilled to see this green tinted countertops.
+If you’re serious about marble, you’ll be thrilled to see these green-tinted countertops.
 Elegant Kitchens and Baths Inc. found an unexpected way to put more green into this kitchen and still keep the clean white look.
-A win win for everyone involved.
+A win-win for everyone involved.

 46. Opt for a Deeper Green Shade

-Balt Atelier Limited opted for a deeper green than you see in most kitchens.
-But the dusky hue totally complements the modern additions without losing the traditional feel.
-It’s the perfect shade for a kitchen in an older home.
+Balt Atelier Limited opted for a deeper green, which is becoming common for cabinetry.
+The dusky hue complements the modern additions without losing the traditional feel.
+It’s great example of a kitchen with moody green cabinets and a marble countertop.

 There’s nothing like a bright backsplash to stand out against your wooden cabinets.
-The bright green of this Nico van der Meulen Architects kitchen really stands out and makes the modern space seem more friendly.
+The bright green of this Nico van der Meulen Architects kitchen makes the modern space feel cheery.

-If walls, cabinets and backsplash weren’t enough, you can also put green on your kitchen floor.
-Design Studio West wisely uses green and white linoleum to keep the retro feel in this kitchen but the green creates less of a contrast than using black and white.
+If walls, cabinets, and backsplash weren’t enough, you can also put green on your kitchen floor.
+Design Studio West uses green and white linoleum to keep the retro feel in this kitchen but with less of a contrast than the typical black and white.

-When all else fails in your little beach cottage, go for a sea green theme.
+Sea-green cabinets offer a light cottage look.
 This Mark Williams Design Associates kitchen is just the place you want to come into after a romp at the beach.